 How Much Exercise Does a Rottweiler and Boxer Mix Need?

-You are really looking at them getting between 45 to 60 minutes of exercise per day, but due to their size, it will also be best if they have a yard to run around in.
+You are looking at them getting between 45 to 60 minutes of exercise per day, but due to their size, it will also be best if they have a yard to run around in.

 They will also enjoy playing, and you can try pulling and tugging games with them but be warned that they can become quite boisterous.